algorand/go-algorand-doc/tools/goal/goal_node.md

 ## goal node

-Init, stop and get the status of the specified algorand node
+Manage a specified algorand node

 ### Synopsis

-Allows to issue, stop and get the status of the specified algorand node
+Collection of commands to support the creation and management of
+		Algorand node instances, where each instance corresponds to a unique data directory.

 ```
 goal node [flags]